I’m a Whovian and political geek based in Manchester, UK. You might know me from:

 - Manchester Classical Association, because of my interest in classics and ancient history.
 I also look after the hosting of the group’s website and served as treasurer for several years.

-- MadLab, a co-working and events space which I used to work from and hosts several of the groups I attend.
+- MadLab, a co-working and events space which I used to work from and hosted several of the groups I attend.

-- School of Computer Science at the University of Manchester, where I completed two degrees (BSc, MPhil) and worked as a member of staff.
+- Department of Computer Science at the University of Manchester, where I completed two degrees (BSc, MPhil) and worked as a member of staff.

 - Department of Classics and Ancient History at the University of Manchester, where I completed a postgraduate degree (MA).

-- Twitter, where I tweet about technology, trains and politics.
+- Twitter, where I tweet about technology, trains, politics and Doctor Who.

 My interests are fairly diverse and range from computing to ancient history, with a bit of politics, economics and law thrown in.